Formcentric/theme-customisation-workspace/README.md

 ```

 ## Customization
-You have full control over your own custom themes created with the fc-create-theme command.
+You have full control over custom themes created with the fc-create-theme command.
 The server automatically refreshes when making changes to scss, js files or the _variables.json file.
 When adding new fonts or images you have to manually start a build with ```pnpm build```.

 There are three main ways to customize a theme: